MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 #### ETL jobs fail due to login credentials problems
 **Symptom**

 Some or all ETL jobs have failed.
-The Operations Manager event log on the data warehouse management server indicates that the ETL job failure is related to a sign-in user failure.
+The Operations Manager event log on the data warehouse management server indicates that the ETL job failure is related to a login user failure.

 **Troubleshooting Steps**